Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 </html>
 ```

-Here you can see that we use the same approach as on the `all` page.
+Here, we use the same approach as on the `all` page.

 Which in turn, results in the following: